meant-ion/TuringMod/README.md

 	- !testviewers: tests the stream and chatroom's viewer counts to see if there's a good chance of a view botting issue

-	- !shutdown: writes everything necessary to file/ends all PubSub subscriptions and ends the bot's execution
+	- !shutdown: writes everything necessary to file and ends the bot's execution

 	- !delvod: deletes the last vod on the channel.
 Good for handling issues with dox/TOS